Hello to our Baja travelers! Welcome to our Whale Watching Los Cabos post.

-One of the main attractions around the area is The Pacific Ocean’s most beautiful gift: the majestic whale migration route.
+To begin with, one of the main attractions in Cabo is The Pacific Ocean’s most beautiful gift: the majestic whale migration route.

 These friendly giants love to come to specific areas in Baja Sur to mate and give birth as part of their yearly crossing up to the northern cold waters in Alaska.

-As a matter of fact, we are fortunate to have the opportunity to witness this magnificent event on one of the most beautiful coasts in Mexico.
+As a matter of fact, we consider ourselves lucky to have the chance to witness this spectacular event on one of Mexico’s most stunning coastlines.

 Whale Watching Season

-Humpback whales constitute the majority of the whale population.
+During the season, Humpback whales take center stage as the main whale species in this region.
 However, during your stay in Cabo, you are bound to see other species such as whale sharks and grey whales, and sometimes, we also can be delighted by the presence of orcas.